AlanLuu/lox-go/doc/http.md

 HTTP response objects have the following methods and fields associated with them:
 - `response.close()`, which closes the underlying response content stream, preventing access to `response.raw` and `response.text` if any of them haven't been accessed before from the caller before closing the response
+- `response.cookies`, which is a list of the cookies sent from the response in the Set-Cookie header as HTTP cookie objects
 - `response.elapsed`, which is a float that represents the amount of time the HTTP request took in seconds
 - `response.headers`, which is a dictionary of all the HTTP headers sent from the server
 - `response.raw`, which is a buffer containing the raw bytes of the response content